stan-fmrg/Snakemake_haps/README.md

 As mentioned before, [build_hap_config.py] is the script that creates the [config.yaml] that contains all the necessary parameters for "Snakemake_haps" to run, and there is a number of other options that can be configured. some of these are

 - **"MANDATORY"** **"-g", "--genome"**: This option must be included by the user when [build_hap_config.py] is run, since the complete relative path and name of the reference sequence is needed for the workflow.
-If the sequence is not in data/genome directory, the correct relative path can also be added by using the option **-g** followed by the name of the .fasta file (Default value: data/genome/).
+If the sequence is not in data/genome directory, the correct relative path can also be added by using the option **"-g"** followed by the name of the .fasta file (Default value: data/genome/).
 - **"-n", "--run_name"**: When there is the need to use a different name for each run (Default value: haps_run).
-- **"-a", "--adapter_dir"**: If adapters for adapter removal are not located in the directory data/adapters, the new relative path for the adapters can be added by using the option **-a** (Default value: data/adapters).
+- **"-a", "--adapter_dir"**: If adapters for adapter removal are not located in the directory data/adapters, the new relative path for the adapters can be added by using the option **"-a"** (Default value: data/adapters).
 - **"-s", "--split_genome"**: This option splits the reference genome into n pieces for parallel variant calling (Default value: 5)
 - **"-v", "--diff_vcf"**: This option allows the "Snakemake_haps" workflow use a VCF file with variants that the user has previsouly identified as of high-quality and only the overlapping SNPs between this VCF and the identified SNPs in the VCF file of the "Snakemake_haps" workflow will be used for the haplotype calling.
-The relative path of the VCF file can be added to the workflow with option **-v** (Default value: "Null").
+The relative path of the VCF file can be added to the workflow with option **"-v"** (Default value: "Null").

 #### 2.5 Parameters that can be changed in [config.yaml]